KWKIM128/Automating_Ansys_Workbench/README.md

 </p>

 **Step 7:** Copy paste the script into the editor, and change the value of "Force" to the force your group has decided.
+This force is the minimum force the component needs to be able to withstand.

 **Step 8:** Run the program